Fairness in Graph Mining: A Survey: Introduction

 There has been emerging research interest in fulfilling algorithmic fairness in graph mining.
 Nevertheless, the studied fairness notions vary across different works, which can be confusing and impede further progress.
 Meanwhile, different techniques are developed in achieving various fairness notions.
 Without a clear understanding of the corresponding mappings, future fair graph mining algorithm design can be difficult.
 Therefore, a systematic survey of recent advances is needed to shed light on future research.
 In this survey, we present a comprehensive and up-to-date review of existing works in fair graph mining.
 The main contributions of this survey paper are summarized as:

 \begin{itemize}[topsep=0pt] \item \textbf{\emph{Novel Fairness Taxonomy.}} We propose a novel taxonomy of fairness notions in graph mining.
 Such a taxonomy includes five groups of fairness notions: group fairness, individual fairness, counterfactual fairness, degree-related fairness, and application-specific fairness.
 For each group of fairness notions, we present their definitions and common quantitative metrics. \item \textbf{\emph{Comprehensive Technique Review.}} We provide a comprehensive and organized review of six groups of techniques that are commonly utilized to promote fairness in graph mining algorithms.
-For each group of techniques, we summarize representative formulations under different fairness notions. \item \textbf{\emph{Rich Public-Available Resources.}} We collect rich resources of benchmark datasets that can be employed for fair graph mining research.
-Therefore, this survey can facilitate the future development of new approaches to promote fairness in graph-based applications. \item \textbf{\emph{Challenges and Future Directions.}} We present the limitations of current research and point out pressing challenges.
+For each group of techniques, we summarize representative formulations under different fairness notions. \item \textbf{\emph{Rich Public-Available Resources.}} We collect rich resources of algorithms and benchmark datasets that can be employed for fair graph mining research.
+Therefore, this survey can facilitate the development of new graph mining approaches to promote fairness. \item \textbf{\emph{Challenges and Future Directions.}} We present the limitations of current research and point out pressing challenges.
 Open research questions are also discussed for further advances. \end{itemize}

-\textbf{Connections to Existing Surveys.} Although there are several survey papers on algorithmic fairness~\cite{pessach2020algorithmic,mehrabi2021survey,du2020fairness,caton2020fairness,corbett2018measure,mitchell2021algorithmic}, they mainly focus on the fairness in the context of i.i.d. data.
+\textbf{Difference from Existing Surveys.} Despite the urgent need for a systematic overview of algorithmic fairness in graph mining, most existing related survey papers are under the context of i.i.d. data~\cite{pessach2020algorithmic,mehrabi2021survey,du2020fairness,caton2020fairness,corbett2018measure,mitchell2021algorithmic}.
 A few other surveys pay attention to the algorithmic fairness in relational data~\cite{pitoura2021fairness,zhang2022fairness}.
-Nevertheless, they are limited within either a certain application scenario (e.g., recommender systems) or a certain type of graph mining algorithm (e.g., machine learning-based algorithms).
-Different from them, our survey includes a detailed and systematic review of fairness in graph mining algorithms and corresponding applications.
+Nevertheless, they are limited to either a certain application scenario (e.g., recommender systems) or a certain type of graph mining algorithm (e.g., machine learning-based algorithms).
+As a consequence, there still lacks an inclusive overview of the fairness notions and fulfilling techniques for different graph mining algorithms.
+This serves as the primary motivation for this survey.
+Different from the survey papers above, this survey includes: (1) a systematic review of existing fairness notions in the realm of graph mining; and (2) a well-organized introduction to commonly used fairness-fulfilling techniques for various graph mining algorithms.

 \textbf{Intended Audiences.} The intended audiences of this survey are (1) researchers who would like to understand how fairness is defined and fulfilled in graph mining; and (2) practitioners who plan to generalize fair graph mining approaches to different applications.